 RPA helps resolve most of these pain points.
 Banks can easily automate bots to take up low-priority queries from customers, thus freeing up the customer service team to focus on high-priority queries.

-It can also reduce the time taken to address customer queries as well as the waiting period.
-This all leads to improved customer service and helps increase customer loyalty.
+It can also reduce the time taken to address customer queries and the waiting period.
+It all leads to improved customer service and helps increase customer loyalty.

 A human resource can take up anywhere from 5-10 minutes for reconciling a failed trade.
 A software robot can do the same task in a quarter of a second.

-Using RPA also frees employees to dedicate more time on operational quality control and outliers.
+Using RPA also frees employees to dedicate more time to operational quality control and outliers.

 Since banking is a heavily regulated sector, it becomes difficult for banks to comply with each compliance rule.